divvitco/clocks/README.md

+## What is this?

 This repo serves as an experimental playground for React component building blocks.
 I'm interested in building out UI components which have _zero positioning, placement or sizing_ and instead create higher-order components based on the CSS box model, flexbox and grids spec.
 These higher-order components enable seamless placement and positioning of components.
 Below is an example where the `P` utility component handles all placement of the components.

+## Positioning Components

+- `P` - used for standard positioning with widths, heights, margins & padding
+- `FP` - used for flexbox positioning
+- `GP` - used for grid positioning

+Each of these components takes props which apply to the container, but they also take props which are mapped down to each of the `children`.
+These special props are prepended with `c`.
+For example, `<P margin={'0 auto'} cMargin={'1rem'}>` will apply a `margin` of `0 auto` to the container and a `1rem` margin to each of its children.

 ```
 import React from 'react'